-The National Student Exchange (NSE) enables OSU students to spend a semester or year at one of over 170 colleges in the United States, its territories of Puerto Rico, Guam, and the U.S. Virgin Islands, as well as in Canada.
-Depending on the host university chosen, students pay tuition and fees to OSU or resident tuition and fees to the host institution.

-Through the National Student Exchange, students have access to designated study abroad programs offered by participating institutions across a wide range of disciplines.
-The National Student Exchange is an ideal opportunity for students in highly-structured programs to study away for a semester and still make progress toward graduation.
-It also provides students with meaningful cultural-learning opportunities within the USA.
+The National Student Exchange (NSE) enables OSU students to spend a semester or year at one of over 170 colleges in the United States; its territories of Puerto Rico, Guam, and the U.S. Virgin Islands; as well as in Canada.
+As part of OSU's global engagement efforts, NSE provides many students the ideal first experience living and studying in a culture different from Oklahoma.
+The National Student Exchange is also an opportunity for students in highly-structured programs to study away for a semester and still make progress toward graduation.
+It also provides students with meaningful cultural-learning opportunities within the USA and Canada.